Frequently Asked Questions

 Who is responsible for initiating a request for accommodation for a disability?

 The student requiring accommodations for a disability is responsible for submitting a written request for accommodations accompanied by written substantiation of the disability and requested accommodations.
-Angela Bacon in the Office of Student Services will provide students with the appropriate forms and advice for completing the forms.
+Angela Bacon in the Office of Student Life will provide COM and PA students with the appropriate forms and advice for completing the forms.
 The Committee on Students with Disabilities will take no action without a written request and appropriate substantiation.